-- 1) ISBF has a zero tolerance policy for the use of any unfair means during the iMET. - 2) The final iMET is administered online, and is invigilated by means of live proctoring. - 3) The iMET will be invigilated through the webcam by a Proctor, to ensure that there is no use of unfair means.
-The Proctor will communicate with you through a Chat window.
+- 1) The final iMET is administered online, and is invigilated by means of live proctoring. - 2) ISBF has a zero tolerance policy for the use of any unfair means during the iMET. - 3) The iMET will be invigilated through the webcam by a Proctor, to ensure that there is no use of unfair means.
+The Proctor will communicate with you through a Chat window. - 4) Once you launch the test link and enable webcam sharing, the Proctor will authenticate your identity using the webcam feed and your Photo ID proof.
+You may begin the test only after this is done.

-- 4) Once you launch the test link and enable webcam sharing, the Proctor will authenticate your identity using the webcam feed and your Photo ID proof.
-You may begin the test only after this is done. - 5) Before you start the test, please ensure that all remote-access software, or software/applications that might cause pop-ups, are closed or turned off.
+- 5) Before you start the test, please ensure that all remote-access software, or software/applications that might cause pop-ups, are closed or turned off.
 Your test will end automatically if any such software is detected by the system. - 6) Once the test starts, you are not allowed to leave your seat for two hours. - 7) During the test, you are not allowed to use mobile phones, calculators or any online or offline reference material.
 A calculator will be available on the test portal, and you can use a blank white paper and a pen for rough work.
-The Proctor may at any point ask to see your rough work. - 8) You are not allowed to connect any extended screen/projector to the system being used during the test. - 9) You are not allowed to toggle between browser windows or tabs during the test.
-If found to be doing so, you will be issued 2 warnings by the Proctor, and if there is a third attempt, the test will end automatically. - 10) Please ensure that you are the only person in the room during the test.
+The Proctor may at any point ask to see your rough work. - 8) You are not allowed to toggle between browser windows or tabs during the test.
+If found to be doing so, you will be issued 2 warnings by the Proctor, and if there is a third attempt, the test will end automatically. - 9) You are not allowed to connect any extended screen/projector to the system being used during the test. - 10) Please ensure that you are the only person in the room during the test.
 No one should be sitting or standing near you.
 The Proctor may at any time ask you to rotate the webcam 360 degrees to check for this. - 11) If, for any reason, the Proctor believes that you are using unfair means during the test, up to two warnings may be issued to you through the Chat window.
 After this, the Proctor is authorized to simply end your test without any further warning or explanation. - 12) If there is an emergency during the test, you must contact the Proctor by sending a message through the Chat window, and must proceed as per the Proctor's instructions. - If you have any technical difficulty while launching the test or during it, please dial 8287803040 (Mettl - test portal partner) or 7838500178 (ISBF Admissions Team).
 The first number will also appear at the bottom of the test screen during the test.